Armita-07/sap-o2c-novatex/README.md

 ---

-*This project is submitted as part of the SAP Capstone at KIIT.
+*This project is submitted as part of the SAP BTP DEVELOPER PROJECT at KIIT DU.
 All company data is fictitious and created for educational purposes.*

+Submitted by :
+Name- Armita Patro
+ROLL NO- 23051737
+SAP BTP DEVELOPER